arielsalvo/zsh-config/.featureflags/README.md

 ### Querying

-The helper function called `zi_featureflag_enabled` can be called with a single parameter being the name of the flag.
+The helper function called `zshconf_featureflag_enabled` can be called with a single parameter being the name of the flag.
 It returns `0` if the flag is enabled and `1` otherwise.

 ## Purpose
 Feature Flags can be used to turn on new features during implementation and testing on different platforms.